isomerpages/govtech-sa/index.md

       alt: Agencies-logo
   - infobar:
       title: Why Us?
-      description: We help Whole-of-Government and organization to manage & distribute items that improve the lives of Singaporeans.
+      description: Since 2020, SupplyAlly is the centralised distribution system for Whole-of-Government and organisation to issue items that improve the lives of Singaporeans.
       url: /contact-us
       button: Contact us
 notification: null